trevorbayless/cli-chess/README.md

 - Play offline against the Fairy-Stockfish engine
 - Supports playing all Lichess [variants](https://lichess.org/variant)
 - Theme the chess board and pieces to the colors of your choice
+- Theme UI components to the colors of your choice
 - Supports making moves in UCI, SAN, or LAN
 - Play blindfold chess
 - Watch Lichess TV